Explaining the Role of the Ruckinge Parish Council

 - Historical images will be added to the walls so that the Halls rich history can be shared by all who visit

-- Day to day operation of the Village Hall will become the responsibility of a new Committee of the Parish Council which will comprise members of the public as well as Parish Councillors
+- From early December 2022, day to day operation of the Village Hall became the responsibility of a new Committee of the Parish Council which comprises members of the public as well as Parish Councillors

 - Bromley Green Village Hall is maintained and funded by the Bromley Green Road Residents Association (BGRA) – it is not owned by Ruckinge Parish Council